 Skip to content

-In fact, according to a recent study from credit bureau TransUnion, a whopping 34% of first-time homebuyers aren’t familiar with a single mortgage financing option whatsoever.
-Another two-thirds of first-timers don’t know who Fannie Mae and Freddie Mac are.
+In fact, a majority of first-time homebuyers aren’t familiar with a single mortgage financing option, and many don’t know who Fannie Mae and Freddie Mac are.

-If you’re feeling confused or overwhelmed about your upcoming home purchase (or how you will finance it), clearly, you’re not alone.
-Want to make sure you’re ready?
+If you’re feeling confused or overwhelmed about your upcoming home purchase — or how you’ll finance it! — you’re not alone.
+Want to be better prepared?
 This guide can help.

-To start, let’s cover Fannie Mae and Freddie Mac, which TransUnion’s survey shows aren’t well-known terms for the average American.
+To start, let’s cover Fannie Mae and Freddie Mac, which aren’t well-known terms for the average American.

 Fannie Mae and Freddie Mac are two government-established organizations that help support the housing market.
-Both entities purchase mortgages (or portfolios of mortgages) from lenders and sell them off to investors.
+Both entities purchase mortgages from lenders and sell them off to investors.
 This allows lenders to retain capital and keep making new loans to borrowers, thus supporting the overall housing market.

 As a buyer, you won’t interact with Fannie or Freddie directly.
-In the event they purchase your loan and re-sell it later on, you may get a letter from one of the organizations detailing who your new servicer is and where you should send your payments to.
+In the event they purchase your loan and resell it later, you may get a letter from one of the organizations detailing who your new servicer is and where you should send your payments.
 Other than that, you won’t need to worry about either organization as you go about buying your home.

-Here are some more urgent mortgage terms you’ll want to know if buying a house is on your radar:
+Here are some more mortgage terms you’ll want to be familiar with when buying a home:

-1. Down payment – Think of the down payment as your deposit on the house.
-Every mortgage program has a different down payment requirement, so you might need to put down anywhere from 10% (of the home’s purchase price) or nothing at all, depending on your loan.
+1. Down payment– Think of the down payment as your deposit on the house.
+Every mortgage program has a different down payment requirement.
+Depending on the type of loan, you’ll need to put down anywhere from 10% (of the home’s purchase price) to nothing at all.
 Keep in mind that the lower your down payment is, the higher your loan’s interest rate will likely be — and the more you’ll pay in interest over time.

-2. FHA loan – This is a type of government-insured mortgage that is usually easier to qualify for than other loan options.
-It requires at least a 3.5% down payment and both up-front and annual mortgage insurance premiums.
-Other government loans include USDA loans (for rural properties) and VA loans (for veterans and military members).
+2. FHA loan – This is a type of government-insured mortgage that is easier to qualify for than other loan options.
+It requires a 3.5% down payment and both upfront and annual mortgage insurance premiums.
+Other government loans include USDA loans which are for rural and some suburban properties and VA loans which are for veterans and military members.
+Both USDA and VA loans do not require a down payment.

-5. Closing costs – These encompass a wide variety of fees and charges for originating, underwriting, and processing your loan.
-There are also attorney’s fees, charges for pulling your credit, surveyor fees, and more.
+5. Closing costs – These encompass a variety of fees and charges for originating, underwriting, and processing your loan.
+There are also charges for pulling your credit, attorney and surveyor fees, and more.
 These are paid on closing day.

-6. Mortgage lender – This is the bank or financial institution actually loaning you the money.
-You’ll apply with them, they’ll underwrite your loan, and see you through until closing.
-However, if they sell the loan to Fannie Mae, Freddie Mac, or new servicer, you may not send your payments to them.
+6. Mortgage lender – This is the bank or financial institution loaning you the money.
+You’ll apply with them, and they’ll underwrite your loan and see you through the process until closing.
+However, if they sell the loan to Fannie Mae, Freddie Mac, or another servicer, you may not send your payments to them.

 8. Pre-approval – Pre-approval is when a mortgage lender has reviewed your financial information, pulled your credit, and determined you’re a likely candidate for a mortgage loan.
 Once preapproved, you’ll get a letter stating so.
 It should also include your maximum loan amount and possible interest rate.